dsgantivac/simpleNode_rest/README.md

 - DB_USER: database user
 - DB_PASSWORD: database password
 - DB_HOST: database host
-- DB_LOGGING: show queries on console
+- DB_LOGGING: show queries on console (if it's not "true", the application assumes that it is false)
-- SEQUELIZE_FORCE: drop and create all tables in the database
+- SEQUELIZE_FORCE: drop and create all tables in the database (if it's not "true", the application assumes that it is false)
-- SEQUELIZE_LOGGING: show access queries in console
+- SEQUELIZE_LOGGING: show access queries in console (if it's not "true", the application assumes that it is false)

 ## Testing